cyberbotics/webots-doc/guide/webots-devices.md

 - The `MyBot` `Display` called "emoticon_display" is displayed as a 2D overlay on top of the 3D window, and is displayed as a texture on the screen mounted on the `MyBot`.
-It loads the `emoticons.png` image contains a grid of emoticons, and shows randomly a different part of this image every 30 steps.
+It loads the `emoticons.png` image contains a grid of emoticons (as a sprite sheet), and randomly selects an emoticon from this image every 30 steps.
 - The `MyBot` `Display` called "camera_display" is displayed as a 2D overlay on top of the 3D window.
-It copies the `Camera` image, and draws over it a yellow rectangle and text where yellow pixels are detected.
+It copies the `Camera` image, and draws a yellow rectangle and text over it where yellow pixels are detected.
 - The `Supervisor` `Display` called "ground display" is displayed as a texture on the floor.
 The `Supervisor` get the position of `MyBot` and draws a green dot at this location.